eekcoopuw/jobmon/docsource/architecture.rst

 - Python Control Script
 - R Control Script
-- UGE Scheduler (it starts jobs)
+- UGE Distributor (it starts jobs)
 - cgroups (it kills jobs)
 - OOM Killer (it also kills jobs if cgroups failes)
-- Cluster Scheduler (Broadly UGE, Azure, SLURM)
+- Cluster Distributor (Broadly UGE, Azure, SLURM)
 - The Gremlin (a synthetic System Role, it causes hardware to fail)

 Domain Objects